ZSTD Level Configuration for Spatial Files

 ZSTD level selection does not operate in isolation.
 Maximum storage efficiency requires coordinated tuning across encoding, partitioning, and indexing layers:

-- Dictionary Encoding: Categorical GIS attributes (land-use codes, sensor IDs, jurisdiction codes) compress poorly with raw ZSTD.
+- Dictionary Encoding: Categorical GIS attributes (land-use codes, sensor IDs, jurisdiction codes) compress poorly with raw ZSTD applied to strings.
 Enable dictionary encoding at levels 8–12 to reduce entropy before ZSTD applies match-finding.
 See Dictionary Encoding for GIS Attributes for schema-level implementation patterns.

 - Spatial Partitioning: Hive-style or Z-order partitioning reduces the I/O surface area.
 When combined with ZSTD 8–12, partition pruning minimizes decompression overhead during analytical queries.